Public memorial service remembers the private Kobe Bryant

 The ceremony included musical numbers by Beyonce, Alicia Keys and Christina Aguilera.
 The event concluded with a screening of “Dear Basketball,” Bryant’s Academy Award-winning short film about reluctantly saying goodbye to his passion upon his retirement from the Lakers in 2016.

 The mourners included Lakers legends Jerry West, Kareem Abdul-Jabbar, Magic Johnson and Pau Gasol.
-NBA Commissioner Adam Silver joined Jordan, Shaquille O’Neal, Phil Jackson, Dwyane Wade and dozens of current NBA players.
+NBA Commissioner Adam Silver joined Jordan, Shaquille O’Neal, Phil Jackson and dozens of current NBA players, including Stephen Curry, Anthony Davis, Kyrie Irving and LA natives James Harden, Russell Westbrook and DeMar DeRozan.
 Celebrities such as Kanye West, Kim Kardashian, Jennifer Lopez and Alex Rodriguez also attended.

 “God knew they couldn’t be on this Earth without each other,” said Vanessa Bryant, who had been with Kobe since 1999.
 “He had to bring them home to have them together.
 Babe, you take care of our Gigi.
 And I got Nati, Bibi and Coco.
 We’re still the best team.”